 South Irving Street from 6th Street South to 7th Street South, in the Arlington Heights neighborhood

 At their September 2019 monthly meeting, the Neighborhood Complete Streets Commission affirmed the staff recommendation to move forward with this project as one of the first capital projects undertaken by the Neighborhood Complete Streets program.
+Staff began an initial effort of scoping, feasibility investigation, and public engagement.
+A concept design was presented for public consideration and feedback.

 About the Project